openeuler-mirror/docs/docs/en/docs/StratoVirt/Install_StratoVirt.md

-## Installing Components
+## Component Installation

-To use StratoVirt virtualization, it is necessary to install StratoVirt.
+To use StratoVirt virtualization, install StratoVirt first.
 Before the installation, ensure that the openEuler yum source has been configured.

-1. Run the following command as user root to install the StratoVirt components:
+1. Run the following command to install the StratoVirt component as user **root**:

    ```
    # yum install stratovirt
    ```

 2. Check whether the installation is successful.

    ```
    $ stratovirt -version
-   StratoVirt 0.1.0
+   StratoVirt 2.0.0
    ```